graphql/graphql-spec/spec/Section 3 -- Type System.md

 1. The named type must already be defined and must be a Scalar type.
 2. Any non-repeatable directives provided must not already apply to the original Scalar type.
+3. If a specification URI is provided, the original Scalar type must not have a defined specification URI.

 ## Objects